potato-tf/MGE-VScript/README.md

 - Database tracking uses [VScript-Python Interface](https://github.com/potato-tf/VPI) to send data from vscript to python through the filesystem.
     - Install Python 3.10+ if you don't already have it
     - Install the `aiomysql` module
-    - Add your database credentials to `tf/scripts/mge_python/vpi.py`
+    - Add your database credentials to `tf/scripts/mge_python/vpi.py` and run this script in the background, this is your database connection
-    - Check server console for any VPI related errors, you should see
+    - Check server console for any VPI related errors when you join/leave the server.
+    - This will automatically create the `mge_playerdata` table in your database

+## NavMesh generation

+Included is a tool to generate a navmesh for every arena on a given map.
+Load any map you want to generate a navmesh for in singleplayer, enable cheats, and paste this into console

+`ent_fire bignet callscriptfunction "MGE_CreateNav"`

+Or for only one arena:

+`ent_fire bignet RunScriptCode "MGE_CreateNav(\`Badlands Middle\`)"`

+### WARNING:
+- This is very slow and will freeze your game for every arena
+- More "abstract" arenas (such as the ones on oihguy or chillypunch) will generate nav squares where you may not want them, and will take forever to generate.
+Both oihguy and triumph take 30+ mins for every arena.
+You have been warned.